dominikb1888/Covid-Analysis-in-Germany-ali-b7/README.md

    - Choose 'New codespace' to create a new development environment.

 2. **Automatic Setup**:
    - Once open in GitHub Codespaces, the development container will automatically set up the environment for you.
+   - However, if that does not work then run `uvicorn main:app --host 127.0.0.1 --port 8000 --reload` in the terminal.

 3. **Accessing the Application**:
    - Once the Codespace environment is ready and the application starts, go to the 'Ports' panel.